-BrightWalls Mural Program - Visitor Information Centre Dromana
+BrightWalls Mural - Visitor Information Centre Dromana

 The BrightWalls Graffiti Mural Program is a pilot initiative transforming graffiti hotspots across the Mornington Peninsula Shire into vibrant, temporary public artworks.
 Using murals, artist commissions, and community workshops, the program engages local residents, celebrates local culture, and provides creative alternatives to illegal graffiti.
 It is the outcome of a Graffiti Management workshop facilitated by Dr Lachlan MacDowall, an academic and expert in the field, working with local Councils, with participation from Councillors, Building Maintenance, Youth Services, Arts and Culture, and external third-party asset owners, resulting in a report with solution-focused recommendations.